jorrizza/cv/README.md

 ## Work Experience ##

-### *2018-now:* Lead Developer and Software Architect at *Jibe.Company* ###
+### *2018-now:* Lead Developer and Software Architect at *Jibe Company* ###

-Working on several projects for a number of large, international organisations.
+Working on several projects for a number of large, international organizations.
 These projects range from blockchain-based data security projects to embedded software.
-Often working with an international team of experts, for many international clients.
+Often working with a team of experts, for many clients across the world.
 The work at Jibe.Company mainly focuses on software architecture, operational security, and scalabilty.

+Tools of the trade include Kubernetes, Go, Python, Protobuf, PostgreSQL, Prometheus, and many more.

 ### *2013-now:* Co-founder and DevOps Connaisseur at *Constructors* ###

-A group of likeminded individuals forming a full service web engineering bureau.
+A group of like-minded individuals forming a full service web engineering bureau.
 I'm mainly responsible for keeping the applications running smoothly on our in-house hosting platform.
 It includes automatic deployment, monitoring and analytics of mission critical applications in many countries for a wide range of customers.
 Sometimes I can also be seen doing some Ruby on Rails or Django web development work.

+Tools of the trade include Debian, Ansible, Ruby, Nginx, systemd nspawn, SSH, Wireguard, Prometheus, Grafana, Loki, Gitlab, and many more.

 ### *2010-2019:* Benevolent Dictator at *CodeVentures B.V.* ###